ugexe/zef/README.md

 You can see debug output related to chosing and loading plugins by setting the env variable **ZEF\_PLUGIN\_DEBUG=1**

 # FAQ

-### CPAN?

-CPAN is now used as a default (alongside the familiar p6c "ecosystem").

-    # Explicitly enable cpan (now defaults to the same as `zef search zef`)
-    $ zef --cpan search Inline::Perl5

 ### Proxy support?